googleapis/api-linter/docs/index.md

 `$HOME/go/bin`.
 Ensure that your operating system's `PATH` contains the Go binary directory.

-**Note:** In Google, you should use the released binary `/google/bin/releases/api-linter/api-linter`.
+**Note:** For working in Google-internal source control, you should use the released binary `/google/bin/releases/api-linter/api-linter`.

 ## Usage